zDevelopers/ImageOnMap/README.md

 - Your image will be centered.
 - You can put your map in an item frame.

-This plugin is a free software licenced under the GNU General Public License (version 3 or above).
-You can also get unstable development builds here.
+This plugin is a free software licenced under the [CeCILL-B licence](https://cecill.info/licences/Licence_CeCILL-B_V1-en.html) (BSD-style in French law).

 ## Quick guide